QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Method

 \subsection{Alpha Mining Process}

-A standalone alpha mining process involves a sequential progression starting from hypothesis generation, followed by factor creation and concluding with backtesting-based evaluation.
-We translate this process into the collaborative efforts of multiple agents, each responsible for a specific task at different stages of the workflow.
+A standalone alpha mining process progresses from hypothesis generation to factor creation and backtesting-based evaluation.
+We translate this process into collaboration among multiple agents, each responsible for a specific task at different stages of the workflow.